 China's local coronavirus cases die down, imported cases rise

-Of the new case reported on Wednesday, Shanghai reported the most with 18, followed by Inner Mongolia region at 12 and Guangdong province at 11.
-The number of new daily cases in China remain down sharply from the height of the outbreak in the country in February, allowing Beijing to push for restarting economic activity in the world's second biggest economy.

-In a briefing on Thursday, an official at China's water resources ministry said that the country plans to invest in over 100 water treatment and delivery projects worth more than 1 trillion yuan ($140.97 billion) in the next three years to boost the economy and stabilise employment.
-Shi Chunxian said every 100 billion yuan of investment in key water projects will boost GDP growth by 0.15 percentage points and create 490,000 jobs, citing a state think tank study.
+Fearing a new wave of infections from imported cases, authorities have ramped up quarantine and screening measures in major cities including Beijing, where any travelers arriving from overseas must submit to centralized quarantine.
+Shanghai will make every international traveler arriving from 1800 local time (1000 GMT) on Thursday go into quarantine for 14 days, the local government announced, having previously only required this for travelers who had visited any of 24 badly hit countries in the previous two weeks.

-In the latest sign of a return to normal life, Shanghai officials said on Thursday that the city's cinemas would reopen on March 28. ($1 = 7.0936 Chinese yuan)
+In the latest sign of a return to normal life, however, officials said the city's cinemas would reopen on Saturday.
+Of the new cases reported on Wednesday, Shanghai had the most with 18, followed by Inner Mongolia on 12 and Guangdong on 11. ($1 = 7.0936 Chinese yuan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)